Duolingo’s $6-Billion Growth Marketing Case Study: Guilt, Memes & Farts (updated in 2025)

 If you do a search on Twitter, numerous users have shared their reactions to the guilt-trip marketing strategy.
 Sometimes appreciative, but more often annoyed.

 Duolingo stands by the method regardless of these tweets.
+Maybe even more because of the massive user response.

 The brand’s machine learning team shared some of the secret sauce behind their strategy.